jondashkyle/hardly-everything/hello/writing/01-archive/poem.md

 you click a link
 your link opens
-it dissapears from the list
+it disappears from the list
 the link is now hidden

 you’ve clicked all your links